 ii.
 Early Childhood Center Project: Westberg White Architects was selected as a project Architect in April board.
 Alvord indicated that they are not able to meet until after they resume classes.
 The project is on hold.
-FPD is waiting to schedule a meeting with the stakeholders and Alvord.
-Dr. Fleming is coordinating a kickoff meeting with FPD and the architect to get the scope of work and begin the design.
+A college/district meeting occurred with Alvord USD, FPD is waiting for a key to the building to start the site walk with the architect and will begin producing the plans for the user group to review.

-- FPD will communicate the changes to the architect - iii.
-Sport Field Turf Replacement Project: Installation is complete pending ADA concrete work.
+iii.
+Sport Field Turf Replacement Project: Installation is complete.
+ADA concrete work will begin June 30, 2021.